 Database group accounts, where a username is shared by more than one researcher, are available on the RDC.
 You can request a database group account on the RDC and Web Services Account Application.
 To request a database group account, your group must have an existing IU Network ID, and you must provide the Network ID usernames of everyone who will be using the database group account.
 Whoever requests the group database account will be considered the responsible party for the account, and is responsible for communicating with the group database account's users regarding system downtime and other information.
-For more about IU group accounts, see About requesting a departmental or group account
+For more about IU group accounts, see Requesting a departmental or group account.

 Connecting to your Oracle or MySQL database

 Oracle: For instructions on connecting to your Oracle database on the RDC, see: